 Check your existing policies and procedures

-Are your existing policies and procedures able to deal with any problems that might arise from office romances?
+Are your existing policies and procedures appropriate for dealing with any problems that might arise from workplace romances?
 It’s sensible to have a confidentiality policy or conflict of interest policy that requires workers to notify their employer of any change in their personal circumstances that might give rise to a conflict of interest.

 Encourage staff to notify management of a workplace romance

-This might seem awkward or over the top, but it’s important that management is aware of the relationship, so they can decide if appropriate steps need to be taken.
-Failure to let management know might cause problems later on.
+Requesting this level of communication about this particular subject might seem awkward or over the top.
+Still, it’s important for management to be aware of any romantic relationship in the workplace.
+Then, they can decide if appropriate steps need to be taken.

-Not every employee will be comfortable reporting their new relationship.
-However, if it becomes known to management that a personal relationship between staff has developed, it might be time to act.
+Not every employee will be comfortable reporting their new relationship if it falls in the category if a workplace romance.
+However, if it becomes known to management that a personal, romantic relationship between staff has developed, it might be time to act.
+Therefore, it’s important to stay aware.

 Think about changing the work environment

-It might be sensible to consider whether relationship reporting or management structures need to be revised.
+It might be sensible to consider whether the structures for reporting relationships or for management practices need to be revised.
 This should be discussed with the people affected.
-This will help quash any suspicion of favouritism that may arise.
+This can help address any suspicions of favouritism that may arise.

 Watch out for favouritism

-Make sure that members of staff who are engaged in relationships with colleagues are not involved in any management decisions involving partners.
-It’s important that such decisions are seen to be made impartially.
+And, speaking of favouritism…make sure that members of staff who are engaged in relationships with a colleague are not involved in any management decisions involving their partners.
+It’s important that such decisions are taken impartially and that the impartiality of the decision is clear to everyone involved.

 Don’t be afraid of taking action

-Treat any complaints of favouritism seriously and take action.
-This is especially important if they relate to bullying or harassment.
+Treat any complaints seriously and take action.
+This is especially important if these complaints relate to bullying or harassment.

 Training for managers

-Most managers lack training on how to tackle workplace romances.
-Managers need to know how to manage such situations, the potential risks and how to stop issues arising.
-Managers should also have regular training on how to respond to harassment complaints that arise from a previous romance.
+Most managers lack training and knowledge on how to tackle workplace romances.
+Managers need to be aware of how to manage such situations, as well as what the potential risks can be, and how to manage said risks.
+Managers should also have regular training on how to respond to harassment complaints that may arise from a workplace romance or from the aftermath of a workplace romance.

 Be especially alert around work social events

-Christmas parties or work social events are often the source of office romances.
-It’s a good idea to remind staff that they are still expected to abide by company policies, even if the party is outside of the office.
-If something goes wrong, you could be liable.
+Christmas parties or work social events are often the source of workplace romances.
+It’s a good idea to remind staff that they are still expected to abide by company policies, even if the party is outside of the workplace.
+If something goes wrong, you, as an employer, could be liable.

 What about when things go wrong?

-Of course not all romances blossom.
-Problems might arise if a workplace romance or relationship ends.
-It could impact an employee's work performance or professional relationships at work.
+Of course, not all love is made to last.
+Problems might arise if a workplace romance or relationship ends, and especially, if it doesn’t end smoothly.
+These situations could impact an employee's work performance or professional relationships at work.
 This might require thinking about moving staff members involved in a relationship.

 Be mindful of your obligations to maintain a safe workplace

 Sexual harassment and bullying can often arise in the context of workplace romances.
-Employers need to have policies and procedures in place to deal with any complaints and how such complaints will be dealt with.
-Office romances are a reality.
-Love may be in the air but it doesn’t have to poison the workplace.
-Be proactive and set expectations around conduct and enforce your policies.
+Employers should have policies and procedures in place to deal with any such incidents and related complaints.
+Love may be in the air…but it doesn’t have to poison the workplace.
+Be proactive, set expectations around conduct, and enforce your workplace policies.

 Need our help?

-If you would like further complimentary advice on office romances from an expert, our advisors are ready to take your call any time day or night.
-Call us on 0818 923 923 or request a callback here.
+If you would like further advice on office romances from an expert, at any time of day or night, and for free, our advisors are ready to help you.
+Call us on 1800 719 216 or request a callback here.

 For further information on how to manage similar staff issues, including poor performance, download our free Staff Behaviour guide.